Fauchelevent turns out to be a former legal clerk. Then he took a cart to the knee.

 That wraps up Part Two: Cosette.
 Next up is the jump forward in time to 1832 and the urchins of Paris.

 Pages covered: 451-491.
-Image of the grave situation by de Neuville from an unidentified edition of Les Misérables, via this fantastic illustration gallery.
+Image of the grave situation by de Neuville from an unidentified edition of Les Misérables, via the Pont-au-Change illustration gallery.